bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 Expressing his condolences to Kendra for her loss, he then made his departure, allowing the group to return to their discussion on how to proceed.

-- Torrin declared he was going to work out but insists that a wake is in order for the professor.
+- Torrin insisted that a wake was in order for the professor.
-- Ludmilla needed to speak with Father Grimburrow
+- Ludmilla declared that she needed to speak with Father Grimburrow regarding the journal's revelations
 - Ihrin wanted to stroll and get the lay of the land
-- calvinus and razvan thumbed through the two unlocked tomes
+- Calvinus and Razvan wanted to investigate the three older tomes

 ### The Temple of Pharasma